Scuba Diving in Andaman Nicobar

 If you want to see something extraordinary, then don’t forget to include Barren Island in your travel itinerary.
 Located in the Andaman Sea, the Barren Volcano is the only confirmed active volcano in South Asia.
 Also, along a chain of volcanoes from Sumatra to Myanmar, this is the only active volcano.
 It is located nearly 138 kilometres from Port Blair.
 If it’s a lucky day and if you are also fortunate enough, then you can see the volcano erupting lava and ash.
 Its first eruption was recorded in 1787.

-Cost of scuba diving in the Andamans
+Cost of Scuba Diving in the Andamans

 The cost of scuba diving in the Andaman Islands depends on the location where you are diving.
 Also, if you are doing boat diving, then it will add to the price.
 Considering all the factors, Havelock Island is the topmost location and the most affordable also for scuba diving on the island.
 At Dive Andaman, you can book your dive after choosing from different options.